AmpScm/AmpScm/README.md

 # AmpScm - Amplifying your Git Source Code Management
 [![CI](https://github.com/AmpScm/AmpScm/actions/workflows/msbuild.yml/badge.svg)](https://github.com/AmpScm/AmpScm/actions/workflows/msbuild.yml)

 This project provides a few layers of tools that allow accessing your repository from .Net without external dependencies.
-Unlike the libGit2 apis the code is completely managed, 100% Apache 2 Licensed, and uses many optional modern Git optimizations (E.g. commit chains, bitmap indexes, etc.) to improve performance over just scanning the repository.
+Unlike the libGit2 apis the code is completely managed, 100% *Apache 2 Licensed*, and uses many optional modern Git optimizations (E.g. commit chains, bitmap indexes, etc.) to improve performance over just scanning the repository.

+To allow easy embedding everything is implemented *streamy* instead of  memory mapped files, to allow working in memory restrained circumstances (like 32 bit code), or as plugin in an existing application.

 ## AmpScm.Buckets
 [![latest version](https://img.shields.io/nuget/v/AmpScm.Buckets)](https://www.nuget.org/packages/AmpScm.Buckets)

-This library provides zero-copy stream layering over different datasources, modeled like the *Apache Serf* buckets, but then completely .Net based and async enabled.
+This library provides zero-copy stream layering over different datasources, modeled like the *Apache Serf* buckets, but then completely .Net based and fully `Async` enabled.
 When you read a bit of data the least amount of work necessary is done up the tree, and only if the highest upper layer reports a delay the task is waiting.

 ## AmpScm.Git.Repository
 [![latest version](https://img.shields.io/nuget/v/AmpScm.Git.Repository)](https://www.nuget.org/packages/AmpScm.Git.Repository)